Red Velvet & Cinnamon Layer Rose Birthday Cake

 I’m still kind of in awe myself! like, did I make that?!

-Unless you live under a rock, you may remember when Amanda Rettek of i am baker first introduced the word to her Rose Cake back in Feb. of 2011.
+Unless you live under a rock, you may have see the Rose Cake all over the web.
 In the past two years, this cake has been replicated more times than I can count.
 You want to know why?
 Because it’s SO EASY to make! not kidding!
 It looks intricate, beautiful and amazing…….but difficult it is not.
 Don’t believe me?
-Check out Amanda’s 4 minute video rose cake tutorial.
-Then go make one yourself and wow your friends and family like I did!
+Check out this rose cake video tutorial…… then go make one yourself and wow your friends and family like I did!

 If the outside of this rose cake isn’t pretty enough………I need to tell you about the inside.
 Red Velvet & Cinnamon Layer Cake topped with traditional Cream Cheese Frosting. and yes……it’s was every bit as ridiculously decadent as it sounds!